 7 Easy steps to get your dog to lay down

 So you’ve mastered sit!
-It’s time to move on to teaching a lay down.
+It’s time to move on to teaching your dog to lay down.
 I use this from teaching them to relax (on a lap, in a dog bed, etc), calm greetings with nervous dogs and humans, and later for teaching other tricks like roll over!
 Let’s get started on teaching your dog to lay down…

 Let’s get started!

 - You’ll want to be on your dogs level, for a smaller dog it may help to do this on a couch, ottoman or training platform.

 - Slowly lower your hand with a treat towards the ground.

 - Reward any small body movements towards laying down – don’t expect to get a full lay down.
 I usually start to reward when I see the dog starting to hunch down.

 - Continue to reward lower movements – raising your expectations to reward slightly lower